 Crouching in the woods were Jackson’s own soldiers.
 Mistaking him for advancing northern troops, they opened fire.
 Stonewall was hit twice in the arm and once in the hand.
 His left arm would eventually be amputated and buried nearby.
 After being transported to another field hospital, he died of pneumonia a week later.
 The doctor noted the time of his passing on the clock.
 His body was buried in Lexington.
 His arm remained in Chancellorsville.
 Thus, he became one of the only people in history to have two gravesites.

-Park rangers are some of the last great story tellers.
+If you want history to come alive for your kids you need to take them to the places where significant events happened.
+Park rangers are some of the last great storytellers.
 I’ve seen where Jackson was hit and where his arm is buried.
 I stood in the room where he died.
 The same clock still ticks in that room.
+If you want history to come alive for your kids you need to take them to the places where significant events happened.
 Visit history with your family by going to some of these 30 historical places with your kids.